 Tramadol is a prescription medication used to treat moderate to moderately severe pain.
-It is sold under the brand name Ultram in the United States, and as Ralivia, Dromodol and many other names elsewhere.
-Tramadol is a type of opioid analgesic and can be habit-forming.
+It is sold under the brand name Ultram in the United States, and as Ralivia, Dromodol and other names elsewhere.
 It is intended to work by changing the way the central nervous system responds to pain.

 Tramadol is available in several forms: tablet, orally disintegrating tablet, extended-release capsule and extended-release tablet, orally disintegrating tablet and suspension.
 The extended-release tablets and capsules are prescribed for patients who need round-the-clock pain relief.